JeromeSchmied/crablit/README.md

 ## Usage

 -   Run `crablit --help` to see options.
--   Strange text may appear on your console (on windows, cmd.exe), to fix this you shall compile the source yourself.
-(2.,3. method)
 -   If `NO_COLOR=1` coloring is disabled, thanks to [colored](https://crates.io/crates/colored).
 -   Type the definition of the questioned word/phrase.
 -   To see hint: `hint`.